Heralding a new era of African Safaris

 There’s so much to see and do at Victoria Falls.

-After a leisurely breakfast by the pool, you will be transferred down to the Falls National Park for a specialist private guided tour.
+After a leisurely breakfast by the pool, you will be transferred down to the Falls National Park for a private guided tour.
 It is an easy graded walk which encompasses all the best view points, so you’re assured to get great pics.
 Depending on individual optional activities selected today, those who cannot join the tour this morning will have an opportunity to do the tour tomorrow morning.
-Our AJ Team are on duty to help coordinate and arrange all the activities so you can maximise your time to really enjoy your stay in Victoria Falls.
+Our crew are on duty to help coordinate and arrange all the activities so you can maximise your time to really enjoy your stay in Victoria Falls.
 At some time during your visit, ‘High Tea’ on the veranda of the iconic Victoria Falls Hotel is a must.
-Tonight you will have dinner at the Lookout Restaurant spectacularly located overlooking the gorge for pre-dinner Sundowner drinks.
+Tonight, we will have dinner at the Lookout Restaurant spectacularly located overlooking the gorge for pre-dinner Sundowner drinks.
 (BD)

 VICTORIA FALLS – LODGE

 Our last full day to enjoy the Falls.
 Once again, after a leisurely breakfast, there will be an opportunity to tour the Falls.
 Once your optional activities are finished, a visit to the curio markets for shopping is always fun and nearby coffee shops and small restaurants make the experience more relaxing.

 The curio markets in Victoria Falls are amazing, so you will have ample chance to purchase any last-minute gifts for family and friends.
 A shuttle can be arranged to ensure you are transported back to the lodge to clean up before you head off for the final dinner aboard a cruise on the Zambezi River.
 (BD)